LoicBrassart/tgc-vite/readme.md

   - Add a "e2e" service using Playwright once the other services are up
   - Add a Dockerfile in `e2e` (the only folder you need is `tests`)
 - Fix and bump misc files
+- Fix seed script
+- Fix and bump other files (more than I thought!)